Our Aerospace Software Developer Degree Apprenticeships could be the perfect first step for you into the world of software development.

 What does the apprenticeship include?

-This four-year Aerospace Software Development Degree Apprenticeship provides the opportunity to work within our Military Air and Information business along with the opportunity to study for a Foundation Degree on a part time basis at a local HE establishment, and the potential to continue on an Honours Degree programme, dependent on individual performance and business needs.
+This four-year Aerospace Software Development Degree Apprenticeship provides the opportunity to work within our Air business along with the opportunity to study for a Foundation Degree on a part time basis at a local HE establishment, and the potential to continue on an Honours Degree programme, dependent on individual performance and business needs.

 As an Aerospace Software Development Degree Apprentice you will become highly trained and closely mentored within the software discipline.
 This ensures that we deliver the right engineers to that discipline with exactly the right match of skills and knowledge to work within our technical environments.

 Opportunities available at our Preston, Brough and Yeovil locations.

 The elements of a typical apprenticeship programme for this opportunity are shown in the diagram below:

 At the end of the scheme you will have had a good mix of academic and work-based learning experiences to ensure you develop the skills that will support you and the business in the future.